-What do you think of when you think of salt?
+What do you think of when you look at salt?

 For most of us, salt is accepted as a routine commodity.
 Perhaps we picture the shaker on the dining room table.
 Or perhaps we think of the Morton salt girl pouring salt all over the side walk in a blinding thunderstorm.